MetzinAround/practical-classroom-workshop/course/work-setup.md

 ## Modify the code and commit the code to a new branch
-1. Create a new branch to comit your changes.
+1. Create a new branch to commit your changes.
 Click on main from the bottom menu, then create a new branch.
 Name it `python-example-initials.
 1. Change one of the answers.
 1. Save the file.
 1. In the source control tab, click the + sign to stage the change.
 1. Click commit, type a commit message.
 Then click enter
 1. Send the changes to the repo by clicking the sync changes button.
 The changes will be sent to the repository.
-1. Back in GitLab, you'll see a banner with the option to create a merge request.
-Click the button and fill out the M
+1. Back in GitLab, you'll see a banner with the option to [create a merge request](https://docs.gitlab.com/ee/user/project/merge_requests/creating_merge_requests.html).
+Click the button and fill out the Merge request.
+You can accept most of the defaults.
+1. Click the `Merge` button on the MR to merge the changes from your branch into the main branch.
+1. Back in GitPod, we'll need to update our main branch to reflect the changes we merged.
+Switch back to the main branch.
+1. Click the synchronize changes button on the bottom menu to pull the changes to our main branch.

+## Share your code with a classmate and make an MR to a classmate's python file.
+1. In GitLab, from your Example Class\Module 1 project , go to Project Information and Members.
+Invite one of your classmates to the Project with the Developer Role.
+[Learn more about roles](https://docs.gitlab.com/ee/user/permissions.html).
+1. You should also have been added to a classmates Project.
+The Group and Project  will appear in your lists of Projects.
+1. Navigate to the shared Project.
+1. Open the file the classmate's magic_8ball.py file in WebIDE.
+1. Edit one of the answers.
+1. Use the WebIDE to Commit the change on a new branch (accept the defaults).
+Type a commit message, create a new merge request, and commit the change.
+1. Fill out the Merge Request with some details.
+Assign it back to your classmate.
+1. You should have a merge request assigned to you as well.
+Review the changes and merge.

 ### Sample Magic 8 Ball Game Code

-`
 import random
 import time
 #REMOVE ME